 Is Thesis Together suitable for me?

 If you're working on your thesis, it's perfect for you—regardless of your program, thesis stage, or experience.
-Feel free to give it a try; you can leave at any time.

 Short answer: You bring your laptop and work on your thesis.